 - In-Memory Processing: Unlike Hadoop, Spark doesn’t move data in and out of the cluster.

-- Lazy Evaluation: It means that spark waits for the code to complete and then process the instruction in the most efficient way possible.
+- Lazy Evaluation: Spark waits for the code to complete and efficiently processes the instruction.

 - Fault Tolerance: Spark has improved fault tolerance than Hadoop.
 Both storage and computation can tolerate failure by backing up to another node.

-Apache Spark is a next-generation technology.
-It is easy to work with given that it supports multiple languages.
-But learning spark can land you up in market best-paying jobs with top companies.
+Apache Spark is next-generation technology.
+It is easy to work with, given that it supports multiple languages.
+But learning spark can land you in the market best-paying jobs with top companies.

-This has been a guide to what is Apache Spark.
-Here we discussed the Career growth, Skills, and Advantages of the Apache Spark.
+This has been a guide to What is Apache Spark?
+Here we discussed the career growth, skills, and advantages of Apache Spark.
 You can also go through our other suggested articles to learn more –